aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## What's next

-Here are couple of ideas for you if you are willing to improve your app even more.
+You have completed this tutorial.
+Here are some of ideas to improve your app even more.

 **Using AppSync Subscriptions**

-You can add AWS AppSync subscriptions to enable real-time data.
-Think of you share you todo list with your friends and all of you creat/edit items at the same time.
+In addition to queries and mutations, you can use AWS AppSync subscriptions to enable real-time data for your app.
+Think of a user experience which you share your todo list with your friends and all of you create/edit items at the same time.
+Learn more about subscriptions [here](https://aws-amplify.github.io/docs/js/api#subscriptions).

-**Display User Specific Content**
+**Displaying User Data**

-When a user is logged in, you may like to use the user's profile information in your app - like displaying a the user name, or number of uncompleted tasks.
+When a user is logged in, you may like to use the user's profile information in your app, like displaying the username or picture.
+Learn more about User Attributes [here](https://aws-amplify.github.io/docs/js/authentication#working-with-user-attributes).

+** Task Search **

+Imagine providing search functionality to your users.
+This is very easy by adding a `@searchable` directive in your GraphQL schema.
+Learn more about @searchable [here](https://aws-amplify.github.io/docs/cli/graphql#searchable).

+**Adding  an Image Field**

+You can enable an image attachment feature for todo items.
+This can be simply done by enabling complex object types in your GraphQL schema.
+Learn more about [here](https://aws-amplify.github.io/docs/cli/graphql#s3-objects).